HopStart: Hopkins New Venture Challenge

 - General Ventures: The General Ventures category encompasses commercial enterprises in the form of products, services, or technology outside of the scope of the Medical Technology and Life Sciences and Sustainability categories.
 These ventures identify an opportunity in the market and develop an innovative approach to fill this need.

 - Medical Technology and Life Sciences Ventures: The Medical Technology and Life Sciences Ventures category includes medical devices, digital health solutions, and pharmaceuticals & biologics.
-These solutions target an unmet need in healthcare and life sciences.
-These ventures must be feasible and have a scientifically-sound basis.
+These solutions target an unmet need in healthcare and life sciences, and must be feasible and have a scientifically-sound basis.

-- Sustainability Ventures: Our special topic for this year’s challenge focuses on environmentally-conscious business ideas.
+- Sustainability Ventures: The Sustainability Ventures category focuses on environmentally-conscious business ideas.
 Ventures in the Sustainability category tackle a pressing sustainability-related issue and present a solution that “meets the needs of the present without compromising the ability of future generations to meet their needs.”
 Sustainability ventures can be non-profit or for-profit, but must feature sustainability as the core mission and present a plausible business plan for financial viability.